babel/website/docs/plugin-transform-runtime.md

 ### `polyfill`

-> This option was removed in v7 by just making it the default.
+> This option was removed in v7.

 ### `regenerator`